 Small interfering RNA (siRNA) and antisense oligonucleotides (ASO) can precisely bind to one messenger RNA (mRNA) and tell machinery in the cell to destroy that mRNA.
 These mechanisms can be used to prevent mutated genes from being translated into defective disease-causing proteins.

-MicroRNAs are small RNAs that naturally occur in humans and regulate how much protein is made from messenger RNA (mRNA).
-Each microRNA can target hundreds of different mRNAs and so can regulate entire networks of genes.
+MicroRNAs (miRNA) are small RNAs that naturally occur in humans and regulate how much protein is made from mRNA.
+Each microRNA can target hundreds of different mRNAs and so they can control multiple genetic regulatory networks.
 Unlike other small RNAs, microRNAs can also work to increase the amount of protein made from mRNA.
 This means that microRNA medicines can be used to treat diseases like cancer that have too much of some proteins but too little of others.

 CRISPR, TALEN, and meganucleases